StefanKubsch/oldskuul/README.md

 oldskuul is public domain, you can do whatever you want with the code!

+GDI+ / Forms is used for graphics output, with support from a custom C# LockBits class.

 There are two cmd-files you can use to start the demo:

 RunMe_PS5.cmd (run in PowerShell 5, included with Windows)